FeralInteractive/medieval2-unitcards/README.md

 <img width="1693" alt="ScriptScreen" src="https://user-images.githubusercontent.com/113598098/192972469-fb06fe87-5b56-42fa-ac9e-d430950e8856.PNG">

-Select ‘Open’ at the top of the screen and open the ‘portrait_creator.py’.
+Select _‘Open’_ at the top of the screen and open the `portrait_creator.py`.

 <img width="297" alt="SelectOpen" src="https://user-images.githubusercontent.com/113598098/192977355-8dd7d28c-e162-454a-9820-da98d3113ae5.PNG">
 <img width="1022" alt="Open Script" src="https://user-images.githubusercontent.com/113598098/192977382-acd050f4-a060-4911-8477-cd8dfbaa265f.PNG">

-By default the tool will read ‘inputfile.txt’ for the input file, draw 'unit data' from the 'source assets' folder and its relevant subdirectories.
-The ‘output_directory’ folder is set as the path for the image render output.
+By default the tool will read `inputfile.txt` for the input file, draw _'unit data'_ from the _'source assets'_ folder and its relevant subdirectories.
+The _‘output_directory’_ folder is set as the path for the image render output.
 These paths can be changed if desired.
 See image below for details.
 The script includes comments explaining the process if you require more information.

 <img width="743" alt="SETUP" src="https://user-images.githubusercontent.com/113598098/192980254-a0f369e2-7dc3-4440-801c-e4e904e3db65.PNG">

-Before running the script it is recommended you navigate to 'Window' and 'Toggle System Console'.
+Before running the script it is recommended you navigate to _'Window'_ and _'Toggle System Console'_.
 This allows visibility of the scripts progress as well as highlighting any errors.

 <img width="910" alt="togglesystemconsole1" src="https://user-images.githubusercontent.com/113598098/192980449-08f5d6ce-eaa1-4af4-9e9a-4bff0eaacffc.PNG">
 <img width="672" alt="InProgressSystemConsole" src="https://user-images.githubusercontent.com/113598098/192981170-2f9994e0-3d0c-4d92-a659-e20d2e503b6f.PNG">

-Run the script by selecting the 'Run Script' button at the top of the screen.
+Run the script by selecting the _'Run Script'_ button at the top of the screen.

 <img width="781" alt="RunScript" src="https://user-images.githubusercontent.com/113598098/192983107-cc6b0367-2010-4ab8-b43f-ed0d1d6764f6.PNG">

 When running the script if you encounter an error, before restarting the script navigate to the posing/rendering tab.
 Notice a character model is present below the camera.
-Under the ‘Characters’ collection - delete the models and armature.
+Under the _‘Characters’_ collection - delete the models and armature.
 Now restart the script.

 <img width="1413" alt="DELETETHIS" src="https://user-images.githubusercontent.com/113598098/192981279-b108473e-4433-48a3-b724-6193ba191feb.PNG">